elotl/GenAI-infra-stack/docs/install.md

 ```
 Change the images used by the Ray LLM head and workers in the yaml used in the ray-service installation step below
 from rayproject/ray-ml:2.33.0.914af0-py311 to 689494258501.dkr.ecr.us-west-2.amazonaws.com/qa-in-a-box:ray-ml-2.33.0-py311-vllm-0.5.4-hfxfr,
-remove the line `pip: ["vllm==0.5.4"]`, and add the following lines below the ray-head and ray-worker image lines:
+remove the line `pip: ["vllm==0.5.4"]`, and add the following lines below the ray-head and ray-worker image lines to speed up model download:
 ```
 env:
   - name: HF_HUB_ENABLE_HF_TRANSFER